BrainJS/brain.js/README.md

 ```
 bower install brain.js
 ```
-At present NPM brain.js version is 0.7.0, featuring only Feed Forward NN.
+At present NPM brain.js version is approximately 1.0.0, featuring only Feed Forward NN.
 All other models are beta and soon be jazzed up and battle hardened.
 You can still download the latest.
 They are cool!

 ## Using in the browser